ajstamm/titanic/about/index.md

 </div>

 In the span of only a few years, R has become the Lingua Franca of statistics.
-The Titanic Introduction to R (TITR) is a series of workshops presented by the <abbr title="Epidemiology and Biostatistics Community of Practice">EBCoP</abbr> <a href="http://www.health.ny.gov/" target="_blank">(New York State DOH)</a> and the <a href="http://www.albany.edu/rockefeller/homepage/" target="_blank">Rockefeller College of Public Affairs & Policy (SUNY Albany)</a>.
-Each workshop is a free three hour cruise which introduces one or more key R concepts.
+The Titanic Introduction to R <i>(TITR)</i> is a series of workshops developed by <abbr title="Epidemiology and Biostatistics Community of Practice">EBCoP</abbr> <a href="http://www.health.ny.gov/" target="_blank">(New York State DOH)</a> and the <a href="http://www.albany.edu/rockefeller/homepage/" target="_blank">Rockefeller College of Public Affairs & Policy (SUNY Albany)</a>, and Andy Choens.
+Each workshop is a free three hour cruise which introduces key R concepts.
 Each workshop includes slides, participant materials (code, data, etc.) and resources to further participant development.
 Each participant should have access to a laptop or desktop computer running <a